gvcgo/gvc/Readme.md

    --help, -h  show help
 ```

 A TUI client for ChatGPT and Spark.
+For detail, see [gogpt](https://github.com/moqsien/gogpt).

 ### Subcommand: go
 ```bash